 Ross McGill (2018) told us that “40-45% of headteachers STILL IGNORE the evidence” by continuing with graded lesson observations which he finds “abhorrent”.

 After reading the evidence it is hard to disagree with any of the above.
 One thing that has struck me is that almost everything I have cited is from 2015 or earlier.
-Here I am in 2018 still facing this process along with countless other teachers that just want to develop professionally and help our students learn more.
+Here we are at the end of 2018 with countless teachers still facing the process and all they want to do is develop professionally and help their students learn more.
 When will the madness end?